Prepare for an access review of users' access to an application

 Change to the Properties tab.
 Verify that the User assignment required? option is set to Yes.
 If it's set to No, all users in your directory, including external identities, can access the application, and you can't review access to the application.

 Change to the Roles and administrators tab.
-This tab displays the administrative roles, that give rights to control the representation of the application in Azure AD, not the access rights in the application.
+This tab displays the administrative roles, that give rights to control the representation of the application in Microsoft Entra ID, not the access rights in the application.
 For each administrative role that has permissions to allow changing the application integration or assignments, and has an assignment to that administrative role, ensure that only authorized users are in that role.

 Change to the Provisioning tab.
-If automatic provisioning isn't configured, then Azure AD won't have a way to notify the application when a user's access is removed if denied during the review.
-Provisioning might not be necessary for some integration patterns, if the application is federated and solely relies upon Azure AD as its identity provider, or the application uses AD DS groups.
-However, if your application integration is pattern C, and the application doesn't support federated SSO with Azure AD as its only identity provider, then you'll need to configure provisioning from Azure AD to the application.
-Provisioning will be necessary so that Azure AD can automatically remove the reviewed users from the application when a review completes, and this removal step can be done through a change sent from Azure AD to the application through SCIM, LDAP or SQL.
+If automatic provisioning isn't configured, then Microsoft Entra ID won't have a way to notify the application when a user's access is removed if denied during the review.
+Provisioning might not be necessary for some integration patterns, if the application is federated and solely relies upon Microsoft Entra ID as its identity provider, or the application uses AD DS groups.
+However, if your application integration is pattern C, and the application doesn't support federated SSO with Microsoft Entra ID as its only identity provider, then you'll need to configure provisioning from Microsoft Entra ID to the application.
+Provisioning will be necessary so that Microsoft Entra ID can automatically remove the reviewed users from the application when a review completes, and this removal step can be done through a change sent from Microsoft Entra ID to the application through SCIM, LDAP, SQL, SOAP or REST.

 - If this is a gallery application that supports provisioning, configure the application for provisioning.